W. Craig Vanderwagen

-Dr. Vanderwagen is also the Board Chairman at ENG Mobile Systems.
-ENG engineers and produces specialty vehicles for communications, utility, public safety, defense, and life sciences uses.
+W. Craig Vanderwagen is a retired rear admiral who served in the United States Public Health Service.

 History

-Dr. Vanderwagen served 28 years as a uniformed officer in the U.S. Public Health Service, retiring with the rank of Rear Admiral (upper half).
-His last assignment, in 2006, was as the Presidentially-appointed Assistant Secretary for Preparedness and Response (ASPR) at the U.S. Department of Health and Human Services.
+Vanderwagen served 28 years as a uniformed officer in the U.S. Public Health Service, retiring with the rank of rear admiral (upper half).
+His last assignment, in 2006, was as the presidentially appointed Assistant Secretary for Preparedness and Response (ASPR) at the U.S. Department of Health and Human Services.
 As the founding Assistant Secretary of this office, he implemented new federal legislation that established the office of the ASPR as the principal leader for all federal public health and medical response activities to deliberate or natural disasters in the U.S. The legislation established a federal role in the development and utilization of human and other material assets in preparedness and response, and systems for deploying and managing these assets in emergency situations.
 This legislation directed the ASPR office to establish and oversee a federal capacity to develop and support medical countermeasures with a budgetary responsibility of approximately $11.6 billion.
-Dr. Vanderwagen expanded the ASPR office from a few hundred to over 10,000 employees.
+Vanderwagen expanded the ASPR office from a few hundred to over 10,000 employees.

-Dr. Vanderwagen was responsible for the creation of operational plans to address 15 national threats including biological threats such as anthrax, smallpox, and plague, as well as threats from nuclear, radiation, and chemical devices, and natural disasters such as hurricanes and earthquakes.
-Dr. Vanderwagen also implemented the Biodefense Acquisition and Research Development Authority (BARDA) under the new legislation.
+Vanderwagen was responsible for the creation of operational plans to address 15 national threats including biological threats such as anthrax, smallpox, and plague, as well as threats from nuclear radiation, and chemical devices, and natural disasters such as hurricanes and earthquakes.
+Vanderwagen also implemented the Biodefense Acquisition and Research Development Authority (BARDA) under the new legislation.

-Prior to ASPR, Dr. Vanderwagen served 25 years in the Indian Health Service (IHS), the U.S. federally-funded program of public health and clinical health care services provided to 2.5 million members of federally recognized American Indian and Alaska Native nations, tribes, and bands.
+Prior to ASPR, Vanderwagen served 25 years in the Indian Health Service (IHS), the U.S. federally funded program of public health and clinical health care services provided to 2.5 million members of federally recognized American Indian and Alaska Native nations, tribes, and bands.